Mega Man Universe: Development

 Production of the game began in March 2010.
 News of Mega Man Universe first appeared when Capcom registered the trademark on April 27, 2010.
 On July 16, 2010, a stop motion animated teaser trailer created by American production company iam8bit was released, which featured Mega Man, Ryu from Street Fighter and Arthur from Ghosts 'n Goblins.

 Mega Man artist and producer Keiji Inafune stated "We wanted to preserve as much as we can of the classic 8-bit Mega Man feel, while allowing players to project their own Mega Man onto the game."
 The first gameplay trailers were released on September 2, 2010, and it was later revealed that the game would feature a level editor and character customization.
 Trailers for the game featured music by cover band, The Megas.
-The game's development team will consist of various Capcom members who had previously worked on the first few Mega Man titles.
+The game's development team consisted of various Capcom members who had previously worked on the first few Mega Man titles.
 Producer Akiko Ito stated that the game was quite early in production and was currently asking for feedback on what fans would like to see in the game.

 Four months later, after the departure of Keiji Inafune, Capcom's Christian "Sven" Svensson reported that despite the continued silence on the game's development, it was not cancelled, although it had experienced some significant changes due to criticism regarding unresponsive controls and strong negative feedback regarding the game's art direction.
 However, on March 31, 2011, Capcom announced the game had been cancelled due to "various circumstances."